mihaigalos/miniboot/README.md

 We finally want to send it over to the microcontroller which will write it to the I2C memory.

 You may choose to use the UART method or the Monolithic Binary Method.

+* The Monolithic Binary Method: creates a sketch with Arduino which contains a copy-pasted version of the application.hex and its associated metadata filled in manually.
 * The UART Method: uses `YAT Terminal` to fill in the application payload and metadata in the external EEPROM.

-* The Monolithic Binary Method: creates a sketch with Arduino which contains a copy-pasted version of the application.hex and its associated metadata filled in manually.
+I personally think the UART Method is easier and more generic.

 ```
 Please be aware, the metadata needs to be present alongside the payload.
 Without proper setup of the